 14. Solitude Farm Lunch Is the Must-Do

-Krishna McKenzie's weekly farm-to-table lunch (350-500 INR) is a 10-course meal made entirely from what grows on the property.
-It's not a restaurant — you sit on the ground, eat with your hands, and every dish is explained.
+Krishna McKenzie's weekly farm-to-table lunch (350-500 INR) is a 10-course meal built entirely from what grows on the property.
+It's not a restaurant — you sit on the ground, eat with your hands, and hear every dish explained.
 Book through the Visitor Centre or ask at your guesthouse.

 15. Golden Bridge Pottery Is World-Class

-Even if you don't do a class, visit the gallery.
-Ray Meeker's work is extraordinary and the space is peaceful.
-Pottery classes: 1,000-2,000 INR for 2 hours.
+Even without a class, visit the gallery.
+Ray Meeker's work is extraordinary and the space radiates calm.
+Pottery classes run 1,000-2,000 INR for 2 hours.

 16. Sadhana Forest on Friday Evenings

-Documentary screening and community vegan dinner, donation-based.
-It's the most social weekly event visitors can attend.
-The forest itself — 40,000+ trees planted on former wasteland — is a tangible example of what Auroville accomplishes.
+A documentary screening and community vegan dinner, donation-based — the most social weekly event visitors can join.
+The forest itself, 40,000+ trees planted on former wasteland, is a tangible example of what Auroville sets out to do.

 17. The Beach at Sunrise

-Auroville's coast is quiet, undeveloped, and beautiful at dawn.
+Auroville's coast stays quiet, undeveloped, and luminous at dawn.
 Walk east from the town center (3 km) or ride your scooter.
 Small cafes nearby serve fresh fish and filter coffee.
-Surfing lessons at Kallialay: 1,500-2,500 INR.
+Surfing lessons at Kallialay run 1,500-2,500 INR.

 Health & Safety